AlkisStamos/php-graph-objects/README.md

-PHP graph objects
+PHP assoc array to class properties
 ===================

-Graph objects is a php5 library which maps associative arrays to user defined objects using metadata defined in their classes, useful when working with database result sets or formats that can be easily formatted to assoc arrays (such as json).
+Graph objects is a php5 hydrator which maps associative arrays to class instances using metadata defined in their classes, useful when working with database result sets or formats that can be easily formatted to assoc arrays (such as json).

 The library has no extra requirements (except phpunit for testing).
 It does not require custom annotation syntax or makes use of doc comments in order to limit reflection usage and to keep things as simple and light as possible.